dreamcatchme/documentation-markdown/introduction-to-iota/introduction/what-is-iota.md

 ## What is the IOTA token and why is it valuable?

+At its most basic level, the IOTA token is a record that looks like this:

+    ADDRESS....ENDOFADDRESS;1000

+This record is kept on the ledger of all IRI nodes on the [IOTA MainNet network](/introduction-to-iota/references/iota-networks.md).
+It might look cryptic, but let's break it down.
+On the left of the semicolon is an address.
+These are unique to each client in an IOTA network.
+On the right of the semicolon is an amount of IOTA tokens that belong to that address, in this case 1,000 tokens.

+You own IOTA tokens only when all IRI nodes reach a consensus about the transactions that transferred those tokens to your addresses.

+To reach consensus, all IRI nodes must [validate the transactions](/iri/concepts/transaction-validation.md) by doing a number of checks, which include checking that the sender owned the tokens.

-The IOTA token is a finite digital good that's built into the [IOTA MainNet network](/introduction-to-iota/references/iota-networks.md).
+The IOTA token is valuable for two reasons:

-All IRI nodes agree that a mamimum of 2,779,530,283 277,761 tokens exist in the network.
+* It's finite: All IRI nodes agree that a mamimum of 2,779,530,283 277,761 tokens exist in the network.
 This maximum number is built into the network and can't ever be changed.

-You own IOTA tokens only when the IRI nodes in a network reach a consensus on the balance of your address.

-To reach consensus, all IRI nodes must [validate transactions](/iri/concepts/transaction-validation.md) that transfer IOTA tokens by doing a number of checks, which include checking that the sender owns the tokens.
+* It's useful: To transfer value in an IOTA network, you must use the IOTA token.

 ## What are the benefits of IOTA?